-8.6 Sponsor State Agreement Amendments.
+8.6 Sponsor State Agreement Revisions.

 DOTD may allow revisions to the Sponsor State Agreement after execution if there are any requested changes in the project description or funding amounts through the use of supplemental agreements.
-These revisions shall follow the supplemental agreement amendment request process listed in Table 8.2 Below.
+These revisions shall follow the supplemental agreement request process listed in Table 8.2.

-Table 8.2 Supplemental Agreement Amendment Request Process.
+Table 8.2 Supplemental Agreement Request Process.